spilchen/kubernetes-HDFS/README.md

 Here is the list of all charts.

-  - hdfs-k8s: main uber-chart.
+  - hdfs-ci: main uber-chart.
 Launches other charts.
-  - hdfs-namenode-k8s: A setup of the namenode that launches only one namenode. i.e. This does not support HA.
+  - hdfs-ci-namenode: A setup of the namenode that launches only one namenode. i.e. This does not support HA.
-  - hdfs-datanode-k8s: a statefulset and other K8s components for launching HDFS datanode daemons, which are responsible for storing file data.
+  - hdfs-ci-datanode: a statefulset and other K8s components for launching HDFS datanode daemons, which are responsible for storing file data.
-  - hdfs-config-k8s: a configmap containing Hadoop config files for HDFS.
+  - hdfs-ci-config: a configmap containing Hadoop config files for HDFS.
-  - hdfs-client-k8s: a pod that is configured to run Hadoop client commands for accessing HDFS.
+  - hdfs-ci-client: a pod that is configured to run Hadoop client commands for accessing HDFS.
-  - hdfs-krb5-k8s: a size-1 statefulset and other K8s components for launching
+  - hdfs-ci-krb5: a size-1 statefulset and other K8s components for launching
     a Kerberos server, which can be used to secure HDFS.
 Disabled by default.

 # Prerequisite